jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Improve the widget behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Center the comic, add attribution, and error messaging
+Center the image, add attribution, and error messaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Open ``style/index.css`` in our extension project directory for editing.